Immortian/Workshop-microservices/README.md

 ```
  docker compose up -d
 ```
+Next steps depends on your purpose

+#### Want to manage DBs?
-3. Go to http://localhost:5050/ (or open pgAdmin with browser in Docker Desktop)
+1. Go to http://localhost:5051/ (or open pgAdmin with browser in Docker Desktop)
-4. Sign In using authorization data in docker compose.yml file
+2. Sign In using authorization data in docker compose.yml file
 ```
 default:
 	PGADMIN_DEFAULT_EMAIL: admin@admin.com
 	PGADMIN_DEFAULT_PASSWORD: workshopsv
 ```
-5. For each posgre container: Add new server: fill up name, there you have to fill connection tab
+3. For each posgre container: Add new server: fill up name, there you have to fill connection tab
 * "Host name/address": container name in docker compose.yml
 ```
 example: